f1337/f1337.github.io/seevee/index.md

 *June 2020 - present*

 I am the engineering lead for over 70 engineers, designers, product managers, and writers working on the Veteran Services Platform.
-Together we build and maintain tools and infrastructure which support the hundreds of folks building apps for va.gov, and over 9 million US veterans.
+Together we build and maintain tools and infrastructure to support the hundreds of folks building apps for va.gov, and the over 9 million U.S. veterans they're built for.

 ### LendingHome